Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-spells.md

 9th-level spells.
 There are two additional entries for epic spells:
 Spellcraft DC and To Develop.

+### Spellcraft DC
-**Spellcraft DC:** This is the DC of the Spellcraft check required to cast the epic spell.
+This is the DC of the Spellcraft check required to cast the epic spell.
 When casting an epic spell, the character gains a +5 bonus on his or her Spellcraft check if the base seed of the epic spell is from the character's arcane school specialty or primary psionic discipline.
 The character takes a --15 penalty if the epic spell seed is from his or her prohibited arcane school.

+### To Develop
-**To Develop:** The first part of this entry shows the resources in gold, time, and experience points a character must expend to develop the spell shown.
+The first part of this entry shows the resources in gold, time, and experience points a character must expend to develop the spell shown.
 If the character expends the resources, he or she develops the spell if he or she has access to all the seeds.
 Spells containing